garmartirosy/profile/crm/README.md

 TO DO: Apache port 8080 still points at the default /usr/local/var/www/.
 Point it at [webroot]/profile/crm/account instead.

+TO DO: Try opening MariaDB with [DBeaver](https://dbeaver.io) and adjust permissions.

 TO DO: Add DOCUMENT_ROOT for Windows.
 <!--
 TO DO: Possible [fix for PHP install](https://claude.ai/share/645e14b8-78ed-4130-8907-9b8f3ddbf671) from Claude.